 Are Your Sensitive Files Really Safe?

 Vault is touted as a place you can store your “most sensitive files”.
 Sounds great, right?
 However, the security of a PIN code doesn’t fix the most glaring problem behind Dropbox and some of its competitors.
 Dropbox holds the encryption key to your files.
 You don’t.
 Think of it like owning a house, yet some big company has the keys to it, you don’t.
 That company tells you that you can put your stuff in the house, but at any time they can rummage through it and take a look at what’s inside.
 Who would want that?
-No one right?
 Well, that is exactly what millions of people do with their files when they use Dropbox and similar cloud storage providers.

 A False Sense of Security

-We believe the problem with Dropbox’s new Vault feature is it can easily cause a false sense of security.
+I believe the problem with Dropbox’s new Vault feature is it can easily cause a false sense of security.
 The way the service is marketed makes it sound like you’re safe to put sensitive files in Vault and no one can see them.
-People will take that to mean they can upload tax returns, medical records, passwords, and all other files that contain personal information.
+People will take that to mean they can upload tax returns, medical records, passwords, and other files that contain personal information.
 In fact, on the FAQs page on Dropbox’s site they write that you can safely and securely upload, “Any files that include personal or sensitive information—like your Social Security number, driver’s license number, passport number, date of birth, or home address—can be added to Vault for extra security.”
 (Source)

-We’ve dug through the documentation for Vault on Dropbox’s website and cannot find any information that would even hint at Vault using zero-knowledge encryption.
+I’ve dug through the documentation for Vault on Dropbox’s website and cannot find any information that would even hint at Vault using zero-knowledge encryption.
 (Zero-knowledge means that Dropbox wouldn’t have the keys to your files, you would.)